 B i o g r a p h y

 Gifted with an astonishing vocal extension and a temperament of strong emotional impact Silvia Dalla Benetta has truly become one of the most renowned sopranos of the great Italian tradition in the dramatic coloratura repertoire.
-The Vincenza-born soprano, thanks to her amazing technique and her natural ability to tie notes, carries us from Mozart to Rossini, from hard Belcanto to young Verdi, to lirical Puccini.
+The Vincenza-born soprano, thanks to her amazing technique and her natural ability to tie notes, carries us from Händel to Rossini, from hard Belcanto to young Verdi, to Alfano and the lirical Puccini.
 Today Silvia Dalla Benetta is truly considered by both the critique and the public one of the best interpreters of Rossini’s dramatic roles, beyond Verdi's Lady Macbeth, with which she won the Premio Abbiati and she will perform again in 2023 in Trieste.

-In 2019 we will see her in Semiramide in Bilbao, Messa da Requiem in Taranto and Matera, once more at the Rossini Festival in Bad Wilbad in a concert featuring some of Rossini’s unpublished work, Vesprae Solennes de Confessore in Catania.
-We will see her in Pavia for her debut in the role of Lady Macbeth in Pavia, Como, Brescia and Cremona.
-In 2020 Messa da Requiem in Monaco Monte-Carlo, a concert in Bad Wildbad and a concert in Piacenza.
-In 2021 Elisabetta regina d'Inghilterra in Bad Wildbad.
+In 2019 she sang in Semiramide in Bilbao, in Messa da Requiem in Taranto and Matera, at the Rossini Festival in Bad Wilbad for a concert dedicated in some of Rossini’s non published work, then in Vesprae Solennes de Confessore (Solemn Vespers for a Confessor) in Catania, and for the first time in Lady Macbeth in Pavia, Como, Brescia and Cremona.

 In 2018 she sang Micaëla in Carmen in Liège, in Petite Messe Solennelle, Sinaïde in Moïse and in Zelmira at the Rossini Festival in Bad Wildbad; she appeared at the Concert d'été (Summer Concert) in Liège, and also sang Gulnara in Il corsaro in Modena and Amaltea in Mosè in Egitto in Pisa and in Novara.